ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-august-2023.md

 ### Monthly Average Win Values

+This metric is the average win amount for each win event.

 | Month  | Average Win Value |
 | ------ | ------------------ |
 | March  | 6.78               |